browserstate/history.js/README.md

 ### Events

-- `window.onstatechange` <br/> Fired when the state of the page changes (does not include hashchanges)
+- `window.onstatechange` <br/> Fired when the state of the page changes (does not include hash changes)
 - `window.onanchorchange` <br/> Fired when the anchor of the page changes (does not include state hashes)